Taichiro Morinaga: Candy pioneer in Japan

 During his time in the United States, an American gave him a piece of candy which was a new appetizing treat for Morinaga.
 Morinaga returned to Japan but came to the United States for a second time.
 He was unable to obtain candy apprentice jobs in the United States because of his race.
 Instead, he worked as a janitor in a candy factory to gain experience.

 Morinaga studied candymaking in the United States for eleven years before returning to Japan.
 In 1899, he opened a candy store in the Akasaka District of Tokyo called "Morinaga Mill of Western-style Sweets" (later called Morinaga & Co).
-Japanese people in the United States had told Moringa that they liked marshmallows, but that they were unavailable in Japan.
+Japanese people in the United States had told Morinaga that they liked marshmallows, but that they were unavailable in Japan.
 Inspirited by this knowledge, his first product was marshmallows, which he called "angel food" because of their color and the association with Christianity.
 He started by selling perishable sweets from a pushcart, but shifted to selling non-perishable sweets as a wholesaler.
 His products were initially popular with the wives of foreign ministers.
 Morinaga hired Hanzaburo Matsuzaki, a friend and Christian, to market his candies in 1905, and the company started mass production of sweets with a factory steam engine in 1909.
 While Morinaga was initially doubtful that Japanese people would ever like milk and butter flavors, his 10-cen milk caramels became very popular in 1914.
 They were less buttery and more resistant to melting in hot Japanese weather than the caramel formulations that he had seen in the United States.
 To adapt chocolate for the Japanese market, where chocolate had a reputation for bitterness, Morinaga sold milk chocolate, with advertisements describing its flavor as "On behalf of modern Japanese tastes."
 In 1918, his company was the first to mass-produce chocolate in Japan.
 In addition to caramels and chocolate, Morinaga Mill also produced biscuits, drops, and milk-related products.
 Morinaga said that he produced several different products rather than one because the market for Western-style sweets was still small.

 Morinaga is considered one of Japan's greatest industrialists who was not part of a zaibatsu.
 Early difficulties of the company included the fact that Japan had little commercial milk production, obliging the company to open its own dairy.
 Another difficulty was that Japan had little arable land for crops and no locally produced corn or sugar cane to make corn syrup.